-Recently my NextGen Homeschool co-authors addressed the question “Can you work and homeschool?” in an “Ask a NextGen Homeschooler” post.
+Recently the writers at NextGen Homeschool addressed the question “Can you work and homeschool?” in an “Ask a NextGen Homeschooler” post.
 If you’re a regular reader of our blog, you’ll know that it’s been a while since my last blog post.
 My family and I have been navigating some challenging bumps in the road, and working while homeschooling has been one of our biggest struggles.

 My husband lost his job in late January and had to seek new employment.
 Then my work hours almost doubled not long after.
 This caused a big ripple in our “pond,” and with change comes some confusion.